 Based on his role as Chief Sales and Marketing Officer, Mr. Myers continues to participate in a sales incentive plan.
 His annual incentive award under our annual compensation program accounts for 50% of his annual cash bonus opportunity while his sales incentive cash bonus accounts for the remaining 50% of his cash bonus opportunity.
-This 2022 sales incentive plan paid out at 183% of target level measured against targets for Volume, Net Operating Income and Cost Management for Wyndham Vacation Clubs North America.
-Under this incentive plan, Mr. Myers is eligible to be paid up to 200% on each metric based on plan performance in the given year with any amount greater than 200% on each metric to be paid equally over the following 2 years if service requirements are met.
-Based on plan performance in 2022, Mr. Myers will be owed \$50,167, paid in 2 equal installments in December 2023 and December 2024, upon meeting service requirements.
-These targets, established the first quarter of 2022, were deemed to be challenging but achievable.
+This 2023 sales incentive plan paid out at 88.3% of target level measured against targets for Net Operating Income, New Owner Revenue and Cost Management for Wyndham Vacation Clubs North America.
+These targets, established in the first quarter of 2023, were deemed to be challenging but achievable.
+Under this incentive plan, Mr. Myers is eligible to be paid up to 200% on each metric based on plan performance in the given year with any amount greater than 200% on each metric to be paid equally over the following 2 years if continued service requirements are met.